Skip to main content

 3. Artist’s Privacy

 The economic value of an artist is derived from scarcity to a greater extent the more famous they are.
-Such scarcity value stems from the artist's secrets or the mundane details of their life that are not publicly accessible.
-The artist's right to privacy is an asset in itself.
-The most protected privacy is also the most economically valuable, which is, why the sale of celebrity merchandise and the distribution of media articles about celebrities often give rise to social problems.
+Such scarcity value stems from the artist’s secrets or the mundane details of their life that are not publicly accessible.
+The artist’s right to privacy is an asset in itself.
+The most protected privacy is also the most economically valuable; this is why the sale of celebrity merchandise and the distribution of media articles about celebrities often give rise to social problems.

 For fans, a portrait of a K-pop idol is not merely a photograph; it is a highly coveted item.
-Furthermore, the value of unofficially released portraits is often incomparable, and the intense enthusiasm of fans to purchase them can sometimes result in an unsustainable market.
-The formation of a bubble inevitably results in harm to one or more parties.
-The potential for conflict exists regardless of whether the issue concerns the idol star or their fellow fans.
+Furthermore, the value of unofficially released portraits is often incomparable, and the intense enthusiasm of fans for purchasing them can sometimes result in an unsustainable market.
+The formation of a bubble inevitably harms one or more parties.
+The potential for conflict exists, regardless of whether the issue concerns the idol star or their fellow fans.

 A photograph of a K-pop idol has become a form of security.
-As a form of property, they generate value and there is a market for them to be traded for monetary compensation.
+As a form of property, it generates value, and there is a market for them to be traded for monetary compensation.
 Photo cards have become a means of accumulating wealth.
-This value creation is a direct result of the fans' behaviors themselves.
-As long as this phenomenon persists, it is inevitable that artists' private lives will continue to be scrutinized by their fans, and the fans' excessive worship will remain a significant issue.
+This value creation is a direct result of fans’ behaviors.
+As long as this phenomenon persists, it is inevitable that artists’ private lives will continue to be scrutinized by their fans, and fans’ excessive worship will remain a significant issue.

 * References and Quatations: